 How to write a business plan

-A business plan describes where your business is now, your aims for the future, and how you expect to achieve them.
-In addition to obtaining finance, a good business plan can also help you to remain clear about your strengths, weaknesses, targets and performance.
+A business plan describes where your business is now, your aims for the future and how you expect to achieve them.
+In addition to obtaining finance, it can also help you to focus on your strengths, weaknesses, targets and performance.

 1. Business overview

 Begin with the aims and objectives of your business, where the idea came from and why you think it will work.
 Summarise the highlights from each section of your plan, with a focus on your competitive advantage, profit and cash flow forecasts, how much money you need and the prospects for investors.

 Next, describe the structure of your business.
 Will it be a partnership, limited company or sole trader?
 Summarise the skills and experience you bring to the venture, introduce other key personnel and their credentials, and set out whether or not you intend to take on additional employees.

 3. Details of your products and/or services